Top 8 Historical Places in Pakistan

 1) Taxila

 This archaeological site in Taxila provides evidence of how an ancient civilization branched out from the original Indus Valley civilization.
-Besides that, it depicts the stages of development influenced by Persia, Greece and Central Asia.
+Besides that, it depicts the stages of development influenced by Persia, Greece, and Central Asia.

 It has some Buddhist relics.
-Plus it served as the entry point of famous Macedonian invader, Alexander the Great.
+Plus it served as the entry point of the famous Macedonian invader, Alexander the Great.

 2) Mohenjo Daro